100% Recommendation Rate • Free Shipping from €119 • All Prices Incl. VAT

 Introduction

-Magnesium is one of the most important minerals for the human body – yet its importance in everyday life is often underestimated.
-While vitamins like C and D receive much attention, magnesium leads a rather quiet existence.
-It is involved in over 300 enzymatic processes and plays a central role in our health, energy production, muscle and nerve function, as well as sleep and the cardiovascular system.
-In this article, you'll learn why magnesium is so essential, how a deficiency manifests, and what you can do to optimally nourish your body.
+Magnesium is one of the most important minerals for the human body – yet its significance in everyday life is often underestimated.
+While vitamins like C and D receive a lot of attention, magnesium leads a rather quiet existence.
+However, it is involved in over 300 enzymatic processes and plays a central role in our health, energy production, muscle and nerve function, as well as sleep and the cardiovascular system.
+In this article, you will learn why magnesium is so essential, how a deficiency manifests itself, and what you can do to ensure your body is optimally supplied.

 What is magnesium?

-Magnesium is an essential mineral that our bodies cannot produce on their own—we must therefore obtain it through food or supplements.
-It is a so-called macronutrient that occurs in large quantities in the body, particularly in bones, muscles, and cells.
+Magnesium is an essential mineral that our bodies cannot produce on their own – we must therefore obtain it through food or supplements.
+It is a so-called macroelement, meaning it is present in significant amounts in the body, particularly in bones, muscles, and cells.
 Magnesium is available in various compounds that differ in their bioavailability.
 The most common forms include magnesium citrate, glycinate, oxide, malate, and chloride.
-Each of these forms has unique properties and is suitable for different needs—from rapid absorption in cases of acute deficiency to gentle action for sensitive digestive systems.
+Each of these forms has its own properties and is suitable for different needs – from rapid absorption in cases of acute deficiency to a gentler effect for sensitive digestive systems.

 How does magnesium work in the body?

-The effect of magnesium in the body is multifaceted.
-It plays a key role in energy metabolism by enabling the formation and utilization of adenosine triphosphate (ATP) – the primary energy source of our cells.
-Furthermore, it is essential for the function of muscles and nerves, as it supports the transmission of impulses and has a relaxing effect on the muscles and nervous system.
-Without sufficient magnesium, muscle cramps, tremors, nervousness, or exhaustion can occur.
+Magnesium's effects on the body are multifaceted.
+It plays a key role in energy metabolism by enabling the formation and utilization of adenosine triphosphate (ATP)—the primary energy source for our cells.
+Furthermore, it is essential for muscle and nerve function, as it supports nerve impulse transmission and has a relaxing effect on muscles and the nervous system.
+Without sufficient magnesium, muscle cramps, tremors, nervousness, or fatigue can occur.
 Magnesium is also essential for DNA synthesis, insulin sensitivity, and the stabilization of cell membranes.
 In short, optimal magnesium levels are crucial for physical and mental well-being.

 Magnesium and energy production

 Magnesium is directly involved in the conversion of food into energy.
-The so-called citric acid cycle, in which glucose, fats, and amino acids are converted into ATP, only functions when sufficient magnesium is present.
-A magnesium deficiency can cause cellular energy production to stagnate—which often manifests as fatigue, difficulty concentrating, or general exhaustion.
+The so-called citric acid cycle, in which glucose, fats, and amino acids are converted into ATP, only functions properly if sufficient magnesium is present.
+A magnesium deficiency can disrupt energy production in the cells – often manifesting as fatigue, difficulty concentrating, or general exhaustion.
 People with chronic energy deficiency or fatigue symptoms often benefit significantly from targeted magnesium supplementation.

 Magnesium for muscles and movement

-Magnesium plays a central role in muscle control.
-It regulates the interaction of calcium and potassium, which is responsible for muscle contraction and relaxation.
+Magnesium plays a crucial role in muscle regulation.
+It controls the interplay of calcium and potassium, which is responsible for muscle contraction and relaxation.
 A balanced magnesium level not only prevents muscle cramps and twitches but also improves physical performance.
-Athletes, in particular, have an increased need, as they lose magnesium through heavy sweating.
-A magnesium deficiency can also be a hidden trigger point for everyday tension or back pain.
+Athletes, in particular, have an increased need for magnesium because they lose it through heavy sweating.
+Even everyday tension or back pain can be caused by a hidden magnesium deficiency.

 Influence on the nervous system

-The nervous system depends on a stable supply of magnesium.
-The mineral supports the transmission of impulses between nerve cells, protects against overexcitation, and has an overall calming effect.
-During stressful times, when sleep is deprived, or when mentally stressed, magnesium can help strengthen the nervous system.
-Studies show that magnesium has an anxiolytic—anxiety-relieving—effect and thus has a positive influence on mental health and stress resilience.
+The nervous system relies on a stable supply of magnesium.
+This mineral supports the transmission of stimuli between nerve cells, protects against overexcitation, and has an overall calming effect.
+During stressful times, sleep deprivation, or mental strain, magnesium can help strengthen the nervous system.
+Studies show that magnesium has an anxiolytic effect – meaning it reduces anxiety – and thus has a positive influence on mental health and stress resilience.

 Sleep and magnesium

 Magnesium has a relaxing effect and promotes nighttime regeneration.
-It supports the body's production of melatonin, the sleep hormone, and also has a calming effect on the central nervous system.
-People with difficulty falling asleep or frequent nighttime awakenings often report better sleep when they take magnesium regularly—especially in highly bioavailable forms such as magnesium glycinate or citrate.
+It supports the body's own production of melatonin, the sleep hormone, and also has a calming effect on the central nervous system.
+People with difficulty falling asleep or frequent nighttime awakenings often report better sleep when they take magnesium regularly – especially in a highly bioavailable form such as magnesium glycinate or citrate.

 Magnesium and the psyche

 A balanced magnesium level is also essential for mental health.
-The mineral is involved in the regulation of neurotransmitters such as serotonin and dopamine and can thus have a positive effect on depressive moods, nervousness, and inner restlessness.
+This mineral is involved in the regulation of neurotransmitters such as serotonin and dopamine and can thus have a positive influence on depressive moods, nervousness, and inner restlessness.
 Magnesium is also increasingly recommended as a supportive therapy for burnout symptoms.
-In combination with stress management and exercise, magnesium can make a valuable contribution here.
+In combination with stress management and exercise, magnesium can make a valuable contribution in this regard.

 Cardiovascular health

 Magnesium regulates heart rhythm, promotes vascular relaxation, and helps stabilize blood pressure.
-A long-term deficiency can contribute to cardiac arrhythmias or high blood pressure.
+A long-term deficiency can contribute to heart rhythm disorders or high blood pressure.
 Studies show that people with high magnesium levels have a lower risk of coronary heart disease.
-Magnesium is also particularly relevant in the prevention of arteriosclerosis and in supporting existing cardiovascular disease.
+Magnesium is also particularly relevant in the prevention of arteriosclerosis (hardening of the arteries) and in supporting the management of existing cardiovascular diseases.

 Bone health and teeth

-Magnesium is an essential partner of calcium and vitamin D when it comes to bone stability.
-It supports the deposition of calcium in the bone substance, thus ensuring strong bones and healthy teeth.
-Especially in combination with vitamin K2, it helps ensure that calcium reaches where it's needed—and isn't deposited in the arteries.
-Those who want to prevent osteoporosis should therefore also pay attention to their magnesium levels.
+Magnesium is an essential partner of calcium and vitamin D when it comes to bone health.
+It supports the incorporation of calcium into bone tissue, thus ensuring strong bones and healthy teeth.
+Especially in combination with vitamin K2, it helps ensure that calcium reaches where it's needed – and isn't deposited in the arteries.
+Therefore, anyone wanting to prevent osteoporosis should also pay attention to their magnesium levels.

 Magnesium during pregnancy and breastfeeding

-During pregnancy, the need for magnesium increases significantly, as both the mother and the developing child require optimal nutrition.
+Magnesium requirements increase significantly during pregnancy, as both mother and developing child need optimal levels.
 A deficiency can lead to leg cramps, high blood pressure (preeclampsia), or premature labor.
-The need also remains elevated during breastfeeding.
+The need remains elevated during breastfeeding.
 Regular supplementation can help prevent complications and promote overall well-being.

 Magnesium is a performance booster in sports.
 It promotes regeneration, reduces muscle soreness, supports electrolyte balance, and improves endurance.
-Especially in endurance sports, the loss through sweat should not be underestimated.
-Supplementing as needed helps with faster recovery and prevent injuries.
-Magnesium drinkable granules or gels for topical application to treat muscle tension are particularly popular.
+Especially in endurance sports, magnesium loss through sweat shouldn't be underestimated.
+Appropriate supplementation helps with faster recovery and injury prevention.
+Magnesium granules for drinking or gels for local application to relieve muscle tension are particularly popular.

-Many people don't realize that magnesium occurs naturally in numerous foods—especially green leafy vegetables, nuts, seeds, legumes, and whole grains.
-Unfortunately, modern industrial foods often contain only small amounts due to overprocessing.
-Depleted soils in agriculture also significantly reduce the original magnesium levels in fruits and vegetables.
+Many people are unaware that magnesium occurs naturally in numerous foods – especially in leafy green vegetables, nuts, seeds, legumes, and whole grains.
+Unfortunately, modern processed foods often contain only small amounts due to over-processing.
+Depleted agricultural soils also contribute to a significant decrease in the original magnesium content of fruits and vegetables.

-Typical risk groups for magnesium deficiency include the elderly, diabetics, pregnant women, athletes, and people with high stress levels.
-Certain medications such as diuretics or proton pump inhibitors (e.g., for reflux) can also impair absorption or magnesium levels.
-A deficiency often goes undetected for a long time because the symptoms appear gradually.
+Typical risk groups for magnesium deficiency include older people, diabetics, pregnant women, athletes, and people with high stress levels.
+Certain medications, such as diuretics or proton pump inhibitors (e.g., for reflux), can also impair absorption or magnesium levels.
+A deficiency often goes undetected for a long time because the symptoms develop gradually.

 How to recognize magnesium deficiency

-Diagnosis isn't always easy: A standard blood test only measures serum magnesium levels, which account for only 1% of the body's total magnesium reserves.
-More conclusive tests are complete blood tests or assessments based on typical symptoms such as muscle cramps, sleep disturbances, fatigue, or nervousness.
-Those unsure should seek medical advice or find out about reputable self-tests.
+Diagnosis isn't always straightforward: A standard blood test only measures the magnesium level in the serum – which represents only 1% of the body's total magnesium stores.
+Whole blood analyses or assessments based on typical symptoms such as muscle cramps, sleep disturbances, fatigue, or nervousness are more informative.
+Anyone unsure should seek medical advice or research reliable self-tests.

 Magnesium supplements are available in numerous forms.
-Bioavailability—that is, how well the body can absorb the compound—is crucial.
+Bioavailability – that is, how well the body can absorb the compound – is crucial.
 Organic compounds such as magnesium citrate, glycinate, or malate are particularly recommended.
 These are well-tolerated and effectively absorbed.
-The dosage form also plays a role: tablets, powder, liquid, oil, or gel—depending on needs and preferences.
+The form of administration also plays a role: tablets, powder, liquid, oil, or gel – depending on individual needs and preferences.

 Risks of overdose

-Although magnesium is relatively safe, excessive intake—especially in high-dose supplements—can lead to side effects such as diarrhea, nausea, or, in rare cases, even cardiac arrhythmias.
-Caution is particularly advised in cases of impaired kidney function.
-Therefore, intake should ideally be coordinated or supervised by a doctor.
+Although magnesium is relatively safe, excessive intake – especially in the form of high-dose supplements – can lead to side effects such as diarrhea, nausea, or, in rare cases, even cardiac arrhythmias.
+Particular caution is advised for those with impaired kidney function.
+Therefore, intake should ideally be coordinated with or supervised by a doctor.

-Conclusion: Think holistically about magnesium.
 Magnesium is far more than just a "muscle mineral."
-It influences virtually all important bodily functions – from energy and sleep to heart and psyche.
-Consciously consuming this essential nutrient can noticeably improve quality of life and prevent many health problems.
-It's worthwhile to integrate magnesium into your daily health routine – preventatively and holistically.
+It influences virtually all important bodily functions – from energy and sleep to heart health and mental well-being.
+Consciously ensuring an adequate intake of this essential nutrient can noticeably improve quality of life and prevent many health problems.
+It's worthwhile integrating magnesium into your daily health routine – both preventively and holistically.

 Bonus: Discover magnesium at MYHERO

 MYHERO offers a high-quality selection of magnesium products – including the popular Magnesium Balance with seven bioavailable forms, classic magnesium citrate, as well as magnesium oil and gel for external use.
-Ideal for anyone who wants to do something targeted for their health – individually dosed and optimally tailored to different needs.
+Ideal for anyone who wants to take targeted steps for their health – individually dosable and optimally tailored to different needs.

-How do you know if you have too little magnesium?
+How can you tell if you have too little magnesium?

-A magnesium deficiency can manifest itself through symptoms such as muscle cramps, tremors, fatigue, headaches, sleep problems, nervousness, or cardiac arrhythmias.
+A magnesium deficiency can manifest itself through symptoms such as muscle cramps, tremors, fatigue, headaches, sleep problems, nervousness, or heart rhythm disturbances.
 Digestive problems or difficulty concentrating can also be signs.
-Nighttime calf cramps are particularly common.
+Nighttime leg cramps are particularly typical.

 Why should you take magnesium in the evening?

 Magnesium has a relaxing effect on muscles and the nervous system.
-Therefore, taking it in the evening can help you fall asleep more easily and sleep through the night.
-Taking magnesium in the evening has proven particularly effective for those experiencing restlessness or sleep disturbances—ideally 1–2 hours before bedtime.
+Therefore, taking it in the evening can help you fall asleep more easily and stay asleep throughout the night.
+Magnesium has proven particularly effective in the evening for inner restlessness or sleep disorders – ideally 1-2 hours before bedtime.

 When should you not take magnesium?

-People with severe kidney disease should only take magnesium after consulting a doctor, as excretion may be restricted.
-Even with very high doses, side effects such as diarrhea can occur.
-Interactions may occur when taking certain medications (e.g., antibiotics) at the same time – medical advice is also advisable in this case.
+People with severe kidney disease should only take magnesium after consulting a doctor, as excretion may be impaired.
+Side effects such as diarrhea can also occur at very high doses.
+Interactions may occur when taking certain medications (e.g., antibiotics) concurrently – medical advice is recommended in these cases as well.

-Foods particularly rich in magnesium include pumpkin seeds (approx. 535 mg/100g), sunflower seeds, almonds, cashews, amaranth, oatmeal, spinach, black beans, and dark chocolate.
-Mineral water with a high magnesium content can also contribute to your intake.
+Foods particularly rich in magnesium include pumpkin seeds (approx. 535 mg/100g), sunflower seeds, almonds, cashews, amaranth, rolled oats, spinach, black beans, and dark chocolate.
+Mineral water with a high magnesium content can also contribute to magnesium intake.

-If you're often tired, sleep poorly, or suffer from muscle tension, it's worth taking a look at your magnesium levels.
-Invest in your health – daily, consciously, and long-term.
+If you're often tired, sleep poorly, or suffer from muscle tension, it's worth checking your magnesium levels.
+Invest in your health – daily, consciously, and for the long term.

 Stay informed and discover more about our products .